lhrodovalho/AFEBioPICO/README.md

 Voltage follower with varying current load with input at 0.9 V and output connected to a varying current source/sink
 * Can drive up to 300 uA load, both positive and negative
+* Uses about 300 nA quiescent current for no load.

 ![image](./lib/opamp/plots/opamp_tb_inv_ac_gain.png)